mestato/epp622/RNASeq_lab_II-DESeq_analysis.md

    + __stat__: statistic for the hypothesis test.
    + __pvalue__: the corresponding p-value from Wald test (or likelihood ratio test)
    + __padj__: adjusted p value due to multiple comparisons.
-   + reasons for NA values:
+   + __reasons for NA values__:

     * This gene has 0 count for all samples
     * This row has an extreme count outlier
     * Filtered by automatic independent filtering.

    We can use the `mcols()` function to get information about which variables and tests were used.